ietf-wg-acme/acme/draft-ietf-acme-acme.md

   "signature": "5TWiqIYQfIDfALQv...x9C2mg8JGPxl5bI4"
 }
 ~~~~~

+If a CA requires that new-account requests contain an "external-account-binding"
+field, then it MUST provide the value "true" in the "terms-of-service" subfield
+of the "meta" field in the directory object.
+If such a CA receives a
+new-account request without an "external-account-binding" field, then it should
+reply with an error of type "externalAccountRequired".

 When a CA receives a new-account request containing an
 "external-account-binding" field, it decides whether or not to verify the